Wafris/wafris-rb/README.md

 For more information on provisioning and managing your Redis instance, please read our [Wafris Redis Guide](https://wafris.org/guides/redis-provisioning)

+If you want to ensure this is working locally before you deploy check out our [testing in development guide](docs/testing-in-dev.md).

 ### 4. Deploy your application

 When deploying your application, you should see the following in your logs:

 ```
 [Wafris] attempting firewall connection via Wafris.configure initializer.
 [Wafris] firewall enabled.
-Connected to Redis on <host from Redis URL>.
+Connected to Redis on <host from Your Redis URL>.
 Ready to process requests.
 Set rules at: https://wafris.org/hub
 ```

-If the host says `localhost`, then this means that there is a mismatch between the environment variable you specified in your initializer (step 2) and the environment variable defined in your target deployment (step 4).

-## Trusted Proxies
+### Trusted Proxies

-If you have Cloudflare, Expedited WAF, or another service in front of your application that modifies the `x-forwarded-for` HTTP Request header, please review how to configure [Trusted Proxy Ranges](docs/trusted-proxies.md)
+If you have Cloudflare, Expedited WAF, or another service in front of your application that modifies the `x-forwarded-for` HTTP Request header, please review how to configure [Trusted Proxy Ranges](docs/trusted-proxies.md).

 ## Help / Support